 After carrying out drone aerial photography through a licensed pilot, the video of the fault location will be sent back to the cloud for data processing.
 The professionals will perform manual annotation and model training for abnormalities such as obstacle flashover, damage, and iron corrosion, and establish artificial intelligence abnormalities image recognition model.
 It will be used to assist in the abnormal detection of related transmission equipment.
-(Fig. 1) The recognition rate is as high as 90%, which effectively improves the efficiency of transmission line operation and maintenance, and improves the stability and reliability of the power system.
+(Fig. 1) It effectively improves the efficiency of transmission line operation and maintenance, and improves the stability and reliability of the power system.

 Figure 1.
-AI Image Recognition System for Equipment of Power Transmission System
+AI Image Recognition System for Equipment of Transmission System

 Due to the rapid development of information in recent years, the transmission of messages requires fast and accuracy.
 Traditional line inspection is often limited by terrain, environment factor etc. By the assistant of drones for line inspection, the efficiency and effectiveness of inspection can be improved, also it can improve the quality of inspections.